ajose-malik/spindle_yarn_frontend/README.md

 ### Technologies:
-The store is a full CRUD single page application  built with CSS, Materialize, React.js, Ruby on Rails, PostgreSQL!
+The store is a full CRUD single page application  built with CSS, Materialize, React.js, Ruby on Rails, PostgreSQL.